elaspic/elaspic/docs/introduction.rst

    :align: center
    :figclass: align-center

-   Flowchart describing the ELASPIC pipeline.
+   Flowchart describing the ELASPIC pipeline :download:`.<./introduction/elaspic_flowchart.pdf>`

 ELASPIC can be run using two different pipelines: the :ref:`local pipeline` and the :ref:`database pipeline`.